levimsfonseca/NetflixRemake/README.md

 # NetflixRemake
-CThis application was a simplified version of the initial dashboard of the famous application for streaming movies and series: Netflix.It was developed from scratch with the help of professor and specialist Tiago Aguiar.
+This application was a simplified version of the initial dashboard of the famous application for streaming movies and series: Netflix.It was developed from scratch with the help of professor and specialist Tiago Aguiar.

 ## :camera_flash: Screenshots